 What is your favourite Golden State splurge?
 Getting a cabin in the mountains.
 It is always such a great way to get a good night's sleep, meditate, and do some great snowboarding.

 Time for a road trip—where are you going?
 Probably down the coast to visit my sisters who live in SoCal.

 If you could decree an official state culinary experience, what would it be?
 Healthy food!
 It is really easy to find pure, organic, whole foods in California.
 You are never far from a fresh juice or organic smoothie.

 Best California songs?
-I can’t think of my favorite California songs [off the top of my head], but when I'm on the mountain, I love listening to hip hop.
+I can’t think of my favourite California songs [off the top of my head], but when I'm on the mountain, I love listening to hip hop.

 How would your California dream day unfold?
 Dinner with friends and family, relaxing in my sauna or a nice hot spring.
 Near Mammoth Lakes, there are some amazing hot water springs that are relaxing and good for the soul and sore muscles.

 How do you define California style?
 By the outdoors.
 You can do yoga, hike, surf, or anything outdoors—almost year-round—and dress accordingly.
 It's amazing.